sneharohra/Resume-Builder-from-LinkedIn/README.md

 > python formflask.py

 * Enter the link of the profile that is to be scraped.
-* The scrapped information from that LinkedIn account will be parsed to the html forms that you see in the screenshots.
+* The scrapped information from that LinkedIn account will be parsed to the html forms and then to the Resume Template that you see in the screenshots.
 * You can edit the information wherever you wish to or add in more information by clicking on the Add button(Similarly for Remove).

 * Output of the program is saved in pdf file named 'output.pdf'.